Sheet-fed scanners deal with only paper scanning and are not used for scanning 3D objects or books.

 Let us learn about what is a sheet-fed scanner?

-We will try to answer five common questions here
+We will try to answer all the most common questions in our article.

 A sheet feed scanner closely resembles a compact laser or inkjet printer and has similar paper handling mechanism.
 In the sheet-fed scanner, the paper is drawn from a sheet feeder and passes across the machine’s image sensors, ending in the output tray.